IMCC8 Submission Site

 Art-Led Conservation Engagement Activities

-We invite proposals for Art-Led Conservation Engagement activities at IMCC8 that creatively engage audiences in marine conservation.
+This call has now closed.
+We invited proposals for Art-Led Conservation Engagement activities at IMCC8 that creatively engage audiences in marine conservation.
 We welcome interactive, visual, performance-based, and interdisciplinary projects that bridge science, art, and community, and that inspire dialogue, connection, and action for the ocean.
-Proposals that highlight diverse voices, local contexts, and innovative forms of engagement are especially encouraged.
+Proposals that highlight diverse voices, local contexts, and innovative forms of engagement were especially encouraged.

 Questions?
 Send an email to imcc@conbio.org